Kajal4414/nemo-xsi-icon-fix/README.md

 ## Solution

-- Open the terminal with `su` privileges.
+- Open the terminal with `su` privileges
-- Copy the script to the clipboard, paste it into the terminal, and press **Enter**.
+- Copy the script to the clipboard, paste it into the terminal, and press **Enter**

 ### All icon themes will be processed: `/usr/share/icons/*`